orlandos-nl/MongoKitten/README.md

 Linux requries the `libssl-dev` library to be installed.

-### Swift 4.0

-For Swift 4.0 you'll need to put the package "CryptoSwift" in editable mode using:

-`swift package edit CryptoSwift --revision develop`

-After this you'll need to regenerate your Xcode project as with any SPM change on macOS.

-`swift package generate-xcodeproj`

 ## Setting up MongoDB

 Install MongoDB for [Ubuntu](https://docs.mongodb.com/master/tutorial/install-mongodb-on-ubuntu/), [macOS](https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/) or [any other supported Linux Distro](https://docs.mongodb.com/master/administration/install-on-linux/).